Mandadi2002/Unified-Mentor-FED/Project-6 Recipe Book/README.md

 ![Screenshot 2025-04-07 082947](https://github.com/user-attachments/assets/b3b3339d-5472-446a-9d5f-d8fb05aaafb5)

 # ✅ Future Improvements:
-Add a feature to filter recipes by category (e.g., veg, non-veg, dessert).
+- Add a feature to filter recipes by category (e.g., veg, non-veg, dessert).

-Include favorites/bookmark functionality using local storage.
+- Include favorites/bookmark functionality using local storage.

-Implement a form for users to add new recipes.
+- Implement a form for users to add new recipes.

-Use local storage or IndexedDB for persistent data without backend.
+- Use local storage or IndexedDB for persistent data without backend.

-Convert to a PWA (Progressive Web App) with offline support.
+- Convert to a PWA (Progressive Web App) with offline support.

 # 📚 Conclusion:
 This project helped enhance my skills in frontend development, especially in DOM manipulation, layout design, and responsive UI building.
 It also introduced the concepts of event handling and real-time search filtering.
 The recipe book is a great beginner-to-intermediate project showcasing a good mix of HTML, CSS, and JavaScript.

-# Link
+# Web Link

 https://celebrated-lily-7406a2.netlify.app/